kivy/kivy/doc/sources/gettingstarted/diving.rst

 Learn how to handle custom :doc:`/api-kivy.input`.

-See how kivy has been extended with :doc:`/api-kivy.ext` support.

 Familiarize yourself with the :mod:`Kivy Framework <kivy>`.

 Kivy is open source, so you can **contribute**.
 Take a look at the